Arabian oryx: Adaptations for desert environments

 The Arabian oryx changes its physiology and behaviour at different times of the year to increase survival during times when food and water are in limited supply.
 During the summer, when droughts are common in the desert environments where it lives, the Arabian oryx will drastically reduce its minimal fasting metabolic rate by lying completely inactive beneath shade trees during the day and ranging over smaller areas at night to forage.
 By letting its body temperature rise during the heat of the day, it uses less evaporative cooling and retains more body water, and at night, the cool night air lowers its temperature back to the normal range.
 The oryx's arterial blood temperature is partly powered by a network of small arterial vessels with a large surface area called the rete mirabile, which branches from the two carotid arteries to the brain and allows for heat exchange between warm arterial blood and the cooler blood in the sinus cavities.
 Because of these changes in behaviour and physiology, it was shown that Arabian oryx can reduce their urine volume, faecal water loss, and resting metabolic rate by at least 50%.

-Wolves are the Arabian oryx's only predator.
-In captivity and safe conditions in the wild, Arabian oryxes have a lifespan of up to 20 years.
+The Arabian wolf is the Arabian oryx's only predator.
+In captivity and safe conditions in the wild, it has a maximum life span of up to 20 years.
 In periods of drought, though, their life expectancy may be significantly reduced by malnutrition and dehydration.
 Other causes of death include fights between males, snakebites, disease, and drowning during floods.